 Eden selected dried navy beans, Michigan family organically grown in mineral rich, vital soil.
 A small white bean aka 'pearl haricot' brought to Boston by the British Navy.
 After pinto, navy is the most popular bean in America.
 Popular for baked beans and in Senate bean soup.
 Great in soups, stews, salads, dips, spreads, and casseroles.
-Rich in healthy fiber, thiamin B1, and folate B9, and a good source of potassium, protein, iron, magnesium, and copper.
-Packaged in boxes of recycled and recyclable paperboard, one of the most environmentally friendly packages available. pareve
+Rich in healthy fiber, iron, thiamin B1, magnesium, and manganese, and a good source of potassium, protein, and zinc.
+Packaged in boxes of recycled and recyclable, one of the most environmentally friendly packages available. pareve

 * See Detailed Description for qualified FDA health claim.